lablup/backend.ai-webui/README.md

  * Serve as desktop app (windows, macOS and Linux) and web service
  * Provide both basic administration and user mode
-    * Use CLI for detailed administration features such as domain administation
+    * Use CLI for detailed administration features such as domain administration
  * Versatile devices ready such as mobile, tablet and desktop.
  * Built-in websocket proxy feature for apps